Skip to contents

 str(coef_lm)

 We now discuss a more complex example involving censoring, using the right-censored ovarian dataset bundled with the survival package (R Core Team 2023).
 Our goal is to predict the rate parameter of an exponential survival time distribution in cancer patients given four features \(X = (\mathtt{age}, \mathtt{resid.ds}, \mathtt{rx}, \mathtt{ecog.ps})\) collected in the study.
 The variables \(\mathtt{resid.ds}, \mathtt{rx}\) and \(\mathtt{ecog.ps}\) are indicator variables coded in \(\{1, 2\}\). \(\mathtt{age}\) is a continuous variable with values in \((38, 75)\).
 Due to the different scale of the \(\mathtt{age}\) variable, it is useful to separate it from the other variables in order to perform normalization.
-Normalization using keras::layer_normalization() transforms its input variables to zero mean and unit variance.
+Normalization using keras3::layer_normalization() transforms its input variables to zero mean and unit variance.
 This step is not necessary for the categorical features.

 set.seed(1219L)